Subarachnoid hemorrhage is a disease that can become serious and, in the worst case, even fatal

 3-2.
 Recovery of brain function is expected

-By repairing and improving brain tissue, brain function is restored, leading to the improvement of various symptoms such as headaches and disturbances of consciousness.
+Repairing and improving brain tissue restores brain function, leading to the improvement of various symptoms such as headaches and loss of consciousness

 Writing reference ①: https://neurotech.jp/saiseiiryou/subarachnoid-hemorrhage/